 Kela’s disability benefits

-Disability benefits for persons under the age of 16
+Disability benefits for persons aged under 16 years of age

 Disability benefits for persons aged 16 or over